smartrus/certified-jenkins-engineer-study-guide/certified-jenkins-engineer.md

 _E.
 Commitments_

-_2. You need to execute a shell script (/usr/bin/prepare-env) just before a Linux agent is started.
-How do you achieve this?_
+2. You need to execute a shell script (/usr/bin/prepare-env) just before a Linux agent is started.
+How do you achieve this?

 _A.
 Use the "Suffix Start Agent Command" configuration option on the agent configuration._